ai4er-cdt/earthquake-predictability/README.md

-questions: (1) matching the state-of-the-art accuracy for labquake predictions and improving performance through feature engineering, (2) applying our LSTM and TCN models to Cascadia data for single and multiple segment forecasts, and (3) investigating the impact of pre-training with simulated data and transfer learning to Cascadia.
+questions: (1) matching the state-of-the-art accuracy for labquake predictions and improving performance through feature engineering, (2) applying our LSTM and TCN models to Cascadia data for single and multiple segment forecasts, and (3) investigating the impact of pre-training with simulated data and lab data and transfer learning to Cascadia.
 We achieved a 9.4% performance enhancement for labquake predictions, obtained maximum R^2 scores of 0.8729 and 0.5219 for Cascadia forecasts, and found that pre-training marginally improved labquake predictions.
 However, transfer learning results for Cascadia remained inconclusive.
 Notably, the LSTM model consistently outperformed the TCN model across all domains.